logo

 [ADVERTISEMENT]

-They are omnivorous and can enjoy a varied diet - from fruits and seeds to worms, insects and small animals.
-These birds need lots of energy and nutrients to maintain their strength, enabling them to spread their wings and reproduce.
+They are omnivorous and enjoy a varied diet—from fruits and seeds to worms, insects, and small animals.
+These birds require ample energy and nutrients to maintain their strength, enabling them to spread their wings and reproduce.

-Juveniles of this species are also a sight to behold, with their brown, white, and yellow coverings.
+Juveniles of this species are also a sight to behold, with their brown, white, and yellow plumage.

-Juveniles of this species are also a sight to behold, with their brown, white, and yellow coverings.
+Juveniles of this species are also a sight to behold, with their brown, white, and yellow plumage.

 Margaret Sloan/Caroni Swamp and Preserve, Trinidad, Tunapuna-Piarco, Trinidad and Tobago